Skip to content

 Continuous Integration via GitHub Actions

 Any changes to the live branch of the documentation repository trigger a GitHub Action.
-This runs Material for MkDocs in a temporary application container, builds the site from the Markdown source into a set of static HTML pages, and publishes the site to Azure ADD LINK.
+This runs Zensical in a temporary application container, builds the site from the Markdown source into a set of static HTML pages, and publishes the site to Azure.

 This occurs whether changes are made using online or local, offline editing methods.